Tiger Flowers (book)

 Tiger Flowers is a 1994 picture book written by Patricia Quinlan and illustrated by Janet Wilson.
-It tells the story of a young boy who reflects on his memories of his uncle who has recently died from AIDS, and was published by Dial Books for Young Readers on May 1, 1994.
+It tells the story of a young boy who reflects on his memories of his uncle who has recently died from AIDS.
+It was published by Dial Books for Young Readers on May 1, 1994.
 Critics generally praised the book for presenting the difficult topics of AIDS and death to a younger audience, as well as Wilson's illustrations.
 It was a finalist for the Lambda Literary Award for Children's and Young Adult Literature in 1995.

 Synopsis

 Joel, a young boy, is grieving after the death of his uncle Michael from AIDS-related complications.
 As he explains the death to his younger sister Tara, he remembers the things he and Michael did together: building a tree house, planting tiger lilies in the garden, and attending a baseball game with Peter, Michael's companion.
 Michael had moved in with Joel's family after Peter died from AIDS.
 Joel is comforted by his mother, who tells him that the grief will fade with time.
 Unable to sleep one night, he visits the tree house and watches the sun rise on the tiger lilies.
 He picks one for Tara, telling her that the "tiger flowers" were Michael's favorite and will always be his favorite as well.